N,N'-Dicyclohexylcarbodiimide

 N,N′-Dicyclohexylcarbodiimide (DCC or DCCD) is an organic compound with the chemical formula (C_{6}H_{11}N)_{2}C. It is a waxy white solid with a sweet odor.
 Its primary use is to couple amino acids during artificial peptide synthesis.
 The low melting point of this material allows it to be melted for easy handling.
 It is highly soluble in dichloromethane, tetrahydrofuran, acetonitrile and dimethylformamide, but insoluble in water.

 Structure and spectroscopy

 The C−N=C=N−C core of carbodiimides (N=C=N) is linear, being related to the structure of allene.
 The molecule has idealized C_{2} symmetry.

 The N=C=N moiety gives characteristic IR spectroscopic signature at 2117 cm^{−1}.
 The ^{15}N NMR spectrum shows a characteristic shift of 275 ppm upfield of nitric acid and the ^{13}C NMR spectrum features a peak at about 139 ppm downfield from TMS.

 Preparation

-DCC is produced by the decarboxylation of cyclohexylisocyanate using phosphine oxides as a catalyst:
+DCC is produced by the condensation and decarboxylation of cyclohexylisocyanate using various organophosphine catalysts: